Severe Weather Statement issued for Rockbridge by NWS - NewsBreak

 Severe Weather Statement issued for Rockbridge by NWS

-Effective: 2021-08-29 14:59:00 EDT Expires: 2021-08-29 15:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for LARGE HAIL AND DAMAGING WINDS.
+Effective: 2021-08-28 23:49:00 EDT Expires: 2021-08-29 06:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for LARGE HAIL AND DAMAGING WINDS, as well as deadly cloud to ground lightning.
 For your safety, move to an interior room on the lowest floor of a sturdy building.
 Stay away from windows.
+Torrential rainfall is occurring with these storms, and may lead to flash flooding.
+Do not drive your vehicle through flooded roadways.
 When it is safe to do so, please send your reports of hail of any size, as well as reports of any wind damage, including downed trees or large limbs, to the National Weather Service by calling toll free at 1...8 6 6...2 1 5...4 3 2 4.
 Reports and pictures can also be shared on the National Weather Service Blacksburg Facebook page and on Twitter.
-Target Area: Rockbridge A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 345 PM EDT FOR NORTHWESTERN ROCKBRIDGE AND BATH COUNTIES At 259 PM EDT, a severe thunderstorm was located over Mountain Grove, or near Warm Springs, moving east at 20 mph.
+Target Area: Rockbridge A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1245 AM EDT FOR EAST CENTRAL ROCKBRIDGE AND NORTH CENTRAL AMHERST COUNTIES At 1200 AM EDT, severe thunderstorms were located along a line extending from near Montebello to near Rockbridge Baths, moving east at 5 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include Goshen Warm Springs Millboro Hot Springs Lake Moomaw Nimrod Hall and Mountain Grove.
+Locations impacted include Rockbridge Baths Cornwall Fairfield Brownsburg and Vesuvius.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0